around-the-straits/talk/content/posts/010-rachael-ma.md

 ---
 * Who are you and what do you do?

-    >  II'm Rachael and I was previously a management consultant for 6 years, however I left that line of work to be involved in Christian missions work in Mozambique, Africa.
+    >  I'm Rachael and I was previously a management consultant for 6 years, however I left that line of work to be involved in Christian missions work in Mozambique, Africa.

 <!--more-->